yogthos/memory-hole/README.md

 - Issues are organized by user generated tags
 - Markdown with live preview for issues
 - Weighted full text search using PostgreSQL citext extension
+- Users can view/edit issues based on their group membership
+- If using LDAP, issues can be assigned to LDAP groups
+- LDAP groups can be aliased with user friendly names

 ## Prerequisites